wgy1027/postFireSeverityAssessment/postFire/2019-The State-Of-Canada's-Forests-(Annual-Report-2019).md

 - There is a buildup of highly flammable forest fuels from drought and insect-caused mortality, as a result of climate change and other factors.
 - Extreme weather events and shifting weather patterns associated with climate change increase the occurrence of drought and high winds - conditions ideal for fire spread.

+# How do forests benefit Canadaians?
+Canadians across the country benefit from a vast array of economic, social and environmental outcomes from forests.

+**Key contributor to the Canadian economy**

+The Canadian forest sector provides quality, well-paying jobs to Canadians.
+Forthermore, it is a key economic engine for many communities across the country, including rural and Indigenous communities.

+The sector directly employed 210,615 people in 2018 - forests, scientists, engineers, computer technologist, technicians and skilled tradespeople - and is responsible for an additional 91,874 indirect jobs in the rest of the economy.
+These jobs support 300 communities across the country.
+Many of these communities, often far from urban areas, would have few or no alternatives without the forest sector.

+**More than a job provider**

+Forests provide much more than jobs.
+Some of those other benefits might be harder to measure.
+But we know that approximately 11 million Canadians living in or adjacent to forested areas, as well as those living in urban areas, deeply value and enjoy forests.

+Also, forests provide recreational and ecotourism opportunities for people living in both urban and rural areas and are important for cultural, aesthetic and spiritual reasons.
+More and more, remote communities across the country are taking advantage of local forest resources to support reliable and affortable bioheat systems and reduce reliance on diesel.

+**Home to complex ecosystem**

+Forest benefit Canadians environmentally with the rich ecosystem they support.
+This ecosystem preserves soils, cycles nutrients and supports biodiversity.
+Trees and other forest plants filter pollutions from air and water, acting as natural cleaner.

+By absorbing and storing carbon, forests play a key role in the carbon cycle - the constant movement of carbon from the land and water to the atmosphere and living organisms.
+This cycle helps maintain the global carbon balance.
+In addition, forests can help moderate climate change by absorbing carbon emitted by human activities such as burning fossil fuels.
+Trees in cities and other urban areas also help improve air and water quality and reduce surface and air temperatures.

+## Indicator: Employment
+In 2018, Canada's forest sector employed 210,615 people, essentially stable (-0.34%) between 2017 and 2018.

+## Indicator: Average earnings

+## Indicator: Communities
+Canada's forests are a rich source of economic, cultural, and environmental benefits for people across the country.
+These benefits are important to people and their communities in both rural and urban Canada.

+**Why is this indicator import?**

+- When a community relies heavily on the forest sector for jobs and income, any adverse economic events affecting the sector affects not only forest sector employees, but all members of the community.
+- Forests provide more than just economic benefits.
+Forests are often central to the health and well-being of the people who living in forest-reliant communities, providing many environmental servies and recreational activities.

+**What is the outlook?**

+- Given the nature of the Canadian forest sector, some economic activities will always be located near the resource, away from urban areas.
+As a result, the forest sector will continue be an important resource of jobs and income for communities across Canadia, including remote ones.
+- Efforts to diversify forest products manufacturing will strengthen the sector and provide opportunities for Canadians, particularly those who live in rural areas.
+- Strong demand for Canada's foest products will create new and diverse opportunities for people in forest-reliant, rural and Indigeous communities, as well as for people in other communities who benefit from living near forests and participating in the forest sector.